Seneca-BSA/bsa/docs/sea700/lab3.md

     #### Write the publisher node

-1. First lets create a `scripts` folder to store our Python scripts in and navigate into it:
+1. Navigate to your package `ros_ws/src/py_pubsub` and let's first create a `scripts` folder to store our Python scripts in and navigate into it:

         mkdir scripts
         cd scripts